If you would like a second opinion...

 Tests to diagnose endometrial cancer

-There is no standard screening test to identify endometrial cancer, so it's important that you maintain regular gynecology evaluations and notify your doctor at the first sign of changes or symptoms.
+There is no standard screening test to identify endometrial cancer, so it's important that you maintain regular gynecology evaluations and notify your doctor at the first sign of changes or symptoms such as abnormal bleeding, spotting, or discharge between periods or after menopause.

 Most appointments to diagnose endometrial cancer begin with a pelvic exam to check for abnormal areas or lumps around your vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
 Exams are generally completed in conjunction with your Pap test, a